divomen/ha-captcha-balance/README.md

 2. Restart Home Assistant
 3. Go to Configuration > Integrations
 4. Click "Add Integration" and search for "RuCaptcha"
+5. Select your service (RuCaptcha or 2Captcha)
-5. Enter your RuCaptcha API key
+6. Enter your API key

 ## Configuration

 The integration requires:
+- Service selection (RuCaptcha or 2Captcha)
-- Your RuCaptcha API key (obtain from your RuCaptcha account dashboard)
+- Your API key (obtain from your account dashboard)
 - Update interval in minutes (1-1440 minutes, default: 1 minute)
 - Currency display label (RUB, EUR, USD, default: RUB - note: API returns balance in default currency, this only changes the display label)

 ## Features

+- Supports both RuCaptcha and 2Captcha services
-- Monitors your RuCaptcha balance
+- Monitors your account balance
 - Configurable update interval (1-1440 minutes)
 - Configurable currency display label (RUB, EUR, USD)
 - Shows as unavailable if API calls fail
+- Automatic retry with exponential backoff
+- Dynamic icons based on balance level

 ## Sensor

-The integration creates a sensor called `sensor.rucaptcha_balance` that shows your current balance.
+The integration creates a sensor called `sensor.captcha_balance` that shows your current balance.
+The sensor name will reflect the selected service (RuCaptcha Balance or 2Captcha Balance).

 ## Usage in Automations